karparov/helm-chart-repository-template/README.md

 # Ready to use Helm Chart Repository Template

 ## :gem: What you will get
-1. Repository for Helm Charts source code - the "main" branch of this repository
+- **Repository for Helm Charts Source Code:** The main branch of the repository, where you can manage and update the source code for your Helm charts.
-2. Repository for Helm Charts archives (packaged charts) - the "repository" branch of this repository
+- **Repository for Helm Charts Archives:** The repository branch of the repository, dedicated to storing the packaged Helm charts (archives).
-3. UI, having instruction how to add the Helm Chart repository and how to install each of the available charts - hosted in github pages
+- **User Interface:** A hosted UI on GitHub Pages that provides instructions on how to add the Helm Chart repository and how to install each of the available charts.
-5. Continuous refresh of the Helm Chart repository and the respective UI triggered by a change in the source code branch (e.g. modifying or adding new chart)
+- **Continuous Refresh:** Automatic updates to the Helm Chart repository and the UI triggered by any changes in the source code branch (e.g., modifying or adding new charts).

 ## :white_check_mark: How to get it
 1. Click "Use this template" in the upper right corner then "Create new repository"